-In order to start working rapidly, the co-chairs decided to ask the members of the group their opinion on different themes through a survey before the first meeting on what quality learning and teaching entails and what improvements/changes are needed to further improve the quality of learning and teaching.
-The group decided to think about what should be achieved in higher education in Europe in the year 2030.
-The central question therefore was: "What do we need to recommend to policy makers in order for higher education in Europe to be prepared for the future world in 2030?"
+In order to start working rapidly, the co-chairs decided to ask the members of the group their opinion on different themes through a survey before the first meeting.

+The central question was how to achieve excellence in learning and teaching, so that we have teachers and curricula that are prepared to prepare students for the changing society in which they will end up working.
+We wanted to view this issue with a scope of thinking about higher education in Europe in the year 2030.
+The question then was: "What do we need to recommend to policy making in order for higher education in Europe to be prepared for the future world in 2030?"

-In the survey, the co-chairs grouped the various sub-themes into 3 categories and all members were asked to rank them from very important to not relevant:
+In this survey, the co-chairs grouped the various sub-themes into 3 categories and all members were asked to rank them from very important to not relevant: